 We also enjoy a BBQ tonight at a unique country pub – the Last Chance Saloon – located a short distance out of Drumheller.

-Some more farm visits this morning as we head towards Calgary and a brief city tour to get your bearings before a free evening.
+Some more farm visits this morning as we head towards Calgary and a brief city tour to get your bearings before a free afternoon and evening.

 Today we visit the Farm Progress Show at Boone, Iowa.
-This is the US's largest outdoor farm event and annually hosts more than 600 exhibitors displaying new farm equipment, tractors, combines other farm implements and inputs.
-We then travel east to Davenport/Moline.
+This is the largest outdoor farm event in the US and annually hosts more than 600 exhibitors displaying new farm equipment, tractors, combines other farm implements and inputs.

 Travel to Savannah